originphp/website/source/docs/mailer.md

 ### Queuing Emails

-If you have have configured [Queues](/docs/queue) you can queue emails to be sent later, when you queue a Mailer, it is added to the `mailer` queue using the `default` queue connection.
+If you have have configured [Queues](/docs/queue) you can queue emails to be sent later, when you queue a Mailer, it is added to the `mailers` queue using the `default` queue connection.

 To a queue a Mailer to be sent